-The procedural, psychological and practical aspects of trial litigation focusing on the role of the lawyer.
+An advocacy training course concerned with the procedural and practical aspects of trial litigation and focusing on the role of the lawyer.
 Preparation of cases for trial, from initial investigation to final submission.
 Major emphasis is given to developing skills of interviewing, collecting facts, examining and cross-examining witnesses, and addressing judge and jury.

 Begins with a series of practice exercises simulating real life litigation problems and students initially play all the courtroom roles: lawyer, witness, orderly and judge.
-Concludes with a series of mock trials derived from actual cases and presided over by sitting judges and practising barristers.
-Civil, criminal and administrative matters are covered.
-All exercises and trials are videoed for subsequent student viewing and critique purposes.
+Concludes with a series of mock trials derived from actual cases and presided over by judges and barristers.
+Civil, criminal and administrative law matters are covered.
+All exercises and trials are videoed for subsequent student viewing and critique.

-90.103 Remedies S1 S2 Hpw4 C3
+90.103 Remedies